pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_grafana_kibana.md

 Alternatively, you can use following one-line `kubectl` command to obtain grafana admin-password.
 Please use this command from the master node, rather local PC as it may not have base64 installed.

+** This command works only in linux environment, you can use it on the Kubernetes master node to which you can SSH **

     kubectl -n ccp get secret ccp-monitor-grafana -o=jsonpath='{.data.admin-password}' | base64 --decode

 Next, please go back to the CCP dashboard, select your cluster, go into the detail mode and select `Grafana` button.